 The Burmese Pagan Kingdom that ruled the ancient temple plain of Bagan in Myanmar was extraordinarily devout.
-Fervent believers in Theravada Buddhism, the Bagan kings and their subjects built over 10,000 stupas throughout their metropolis between the 9th and 13th centuries CE.
+Fervent believers in Theravada Buddhism, the Bagan kings and their subjects built thousands of stupas between the 9th and 13th centuries CE.

 Bagan still has over 2,000 temples remaining, down from 10,000-plus in its glory days.

-The majority of Bagan's temples can be found within the Bagan Archaeological Zone; a $20 ticket must be purchased before entering the Zone.
+The majority of Bagan's temples can be found within the Bagan Archaeological Zone; a ticket costing MMK 25,000 (US$15.67) must be purchased before entering the Zone.
 Luckily, you don't have to see all of the 2,000 temples to get the full Bagan experience.
 If pressed for time, you can visit these must-see temples in the space of two days.

 As the temples are active Buddhist places of worship, visitors must pay proper respect before entering — footwear must be removed (no exceptions!), modest clothes worn, and proper behavior followed.
 Read about Buddhist temple dos and don't's for a clearer look at the rules.

 Bagan's temples are best viewed from a high vantage-point, and there's no higher (or more jaw-droppingly gorgeous) perspective than the one you'll get from a hot air balloon gliding 2,000 feet in the air.